metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 For Detroit, it seems Amon-Ra St. Brown and DeAndre Swift can be considered vectors.
 I'm not sure if anybody else quite qualifies yet.
 Josh Reynolds and DJ Chark are making a case for their candidacy.

+I genuinely think Minnesota only has one vector on offense.
+And that is Justin Jefferson.

 ***

 ## Ravens @ Steelers